lightec-xyz/zkBTC-Security/README.md

 ### Future Proofing - Configurable Extra Depth

-The above security parameters are designed based on the current minging rewards and miner concentration (as of May 2025).
-Things might change over time and it is hard to tell what might happen in 5 or 10 years from now.
+The above security parameters are designed based on the current mining rewards and miner concentration (as of May 2025).
+Things may change over time, and it is hard to predict what might happen 5 or 10 years from now.
 While our deployed smart contract shall NOT be updated, some parameters could be.
-We define the extra depth ranging from 0 to 255 to be added to any computed transaction depth requirement, with current value set to 0.
+We define the extra depth ranging from 0 to 255 to be added to any computed transaction depth requirement, with the current value set to 0.

 ## Securing Redemption